 Should you wish to improve your German skills, the Language Centre at TU Braunschweig offers summer courses and German classes during the semester on all levels.

-If you come from a country which requires a visa, apply for a visa for educational purposes at the German embassy or consulate in your home country at least two months before you leave for Germany.
+If you come from a country which requires a visa, apply for a visa for educational purposes at the German embassy or consulate in your home country at least three months before you leave for Germany.
 You will need your letter of acceptance from TU Braunschweig and your proof of financial resources.
 Detailed information on visa and travel regulations is provided by the DAAD and the Federal Foreign Office.